antonioyu0505/moviereels/mrdocumentation/user/create.md

-# User
+# User creation

-Used to search for a specific movie or TV series.
+Used to create a user

 **URL** : `/user/create`